ThatChemical5117/dotfiles/README.md

 ### Wayland-scripts

 These scripts can are used in waybar and hyprland to control certian programs or parts of the system.
-Dependencies are listed in each file

-Place the folder or files into your path to use them. otherwise modify the rest of the dotfiles to not use them.
+Some information about them is included in each script

+To use them, sym-link them into your path, like /etc/local/bin or copy the folder to /opt and sym-link from there.
+The file owner and permissions cannot be root.
+If you don't want to use these scripts, look in hyprland.conf to see alternative commands underneath.
+For waybar use it's built in modules instead.